The Refugee Company

 Fleur Bakker: We’ve been working so hard.
-[Fleur turns to Jay] I was really touched, because this piece in Het Parool [a Dutch newspaper] was so beautifully written.
+[Fleur turns to Jay] I was really touched, because this piece in Het Parool [a Dutch newspaper] was beautifully written.
 I’m trying to translate it to English and Arabic, because I want you to understand it.
-The journalist really grasps this feeling… He was writing about Mr. Khaled.
+The journalist was writing about Mr. Khaled.
 If you see Mr. Khaled, he looks a bit reserved.

-The journalist is asking him questions about, “How did you end up being a tailor?”
-Mr. Khaled was explaining that he was 8 or 9 years old and then he had to help get money for the family.
-Then his father said, “You can choose your profession.”
+The journalist asked him, “How did you end up being a tailor?”
+Mr. Khaled was explaining that he was 8 or 9 years old and he had to help make money for the family.
+His father said, “You can choose your profession.”
 He was a small kid already intrigued by fabric.

-When Mr. Khaled was talking about that, his whole face was glowing, and then the journalist asked about his history and his family… Then his eyes were full of tears because he hasn’t seen his family for five years because he was in a camp at the border in Syria.
-Mr. Khaled’s family went to Lebanon, and he wanted to go after them, but then the camp was locked.
-The Red Cross put him in a Red Cross suit two years later and got him out.
+When Mr. Khaled was talking about that, his whole face was glowing, and then the journalist asked about his history and his family… Then his eyes were full of tears because he hasn’t seen his family for five years, because he was in a camp at the border in Syria.
+Mr. Khaled’s family went to Lebanon.
+He wanted to go after them, but the camp was locked.
+The Red Cross got him out two years later.
 When he was finally at the border, he wasn’t allowed to go into Lebanon.

 He had to leave: “Then I’ll take the rubber boat to Europe.”
 So that’s how these thing happens.
 The family has been divided for five years…